romgrk/barbar.nvim/README.md

   icon_close_tab = '',
   icon_close_tab_modified = '●',
   icon_pinned = '車',

+  -- If true, new buffers will be inserted at the end of the list.
+  -- Default is to insert after current buffer. insert_at_end = false,

   -- Sets the maximum padding width with which to surround each tab maximum_padding = 1,